dawit2123/ReelTok/README.md

    The React frontend allows users to interact with the system, request recommendations, and view suggested videos.
 The user can select a video from the recommended list, which will then play within the application.

 4. **Backend API**
-   The backend, built with **FastAPI** and **Node.js**, processes user requests and handles the video recommendation generation.
+   The backend, built with **FastAPI** and **AppWrite**, processes user requests and handles the video recommendation generation.
 FastAPI serves as the API layer that integrates with the recommendation engine to provide dynamic recommendations.

 5. **Live Recommendations**
    Once the user provides their interaction data (e.g., which videos they interacted with), the recommendation engine fetches the top video recommendations based on their preferences.